UweTrottmann/AndroidUtils/README.md

 * ```CheatSheet``` by Roman Nurik to display info toasts for any view (similar to action items)
 * Custom ```AsyncTask``` by Google to allow executing on custom executor on all platform versions

-and some more SeriesGuide specific stuff.
+and more.

 License
 -------

-    Copyright 2012 Uwe Trottmann
+    Copyright 2012-2014 Uwe Trottmann

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.